-Break conditions are an essential part of the algorithm, constituting the stopping criterion for the simulation.
+Breaking conditions are an essential part of the algorithm, providing the stopping condition for the simulation.
 In their absence, the simulation would go on indefinitely.
-The state of a candidate is changed from active to inactive when it meets a break condition.
+The state of a candidate is changed from active to inactive when it meets a breaking conditions.